 While I don’t think melatonin is a silver bullet to prevent all aspects of aging, the bulk of the studies do show an overall anti-aging effect.

 Oxidative stress is theorized to be one cause of Alzheimer’s disease, due to the free radical damage to the brain.
 Increased lipid oxidation has been found in autopsied AD brains.
-The accumulation of amyloid beta plaque in the brain has long been associated with Alzheimer’s disease as well.
+The other theorized cause of AD is the accumulation of amyloid-beta plaque in the brain.

-Animal studies are quite impressive on the ability of melatonin to reduce amyloid beta plaque and clear it from the brain.
+Animal studies are quite impressive on the ability of melatonin to reduce amyloid-beta plaque and clear it from the brain.
 Some studies show the prevention of Alzheimer’s disease and even cognitive enhancement over the control group.
-The animal models of Alzehiemers also show that melatonin supplementation increases glutathione and SOD, two important antioxidant enzymes, in the brain.
+The animal models of Alzheimer’s also show that melatonin supplementation increases glutathione and SOD, two important antioxidant enzymes, in the brain.
 Melatonin supplementation alone, though, wasn’t enough to return the AD mice to normal control levels, but the improvements were significant.[ref] [ref][ref][ref]

 In addition to clearing amyloid beta plaque, another way that melatonin can protect against Alzheimer’s is through the reduction of ROS in the mitochondria in brain cells.[ref]
 This may be the key, rather than amyloid beta clearance.
 There is uncertainty whether amyloid beta accumulation is causing AD vs being present along with AD.